Jorineg/TeamworkMissiveConnector/README.md

 - Configures Missive webhooks via API (deletes old, creates new)
 - Stores webhook IDs for cleanup on next run

-### Periodic Backfill
+### Periodic Backfill / Polling
-Every 60 seconds, the system:
+The system runs periodic polling to query APIs for updates:
+- **Webhook mode**: Every 60 seconds (default) as a safety net for missed webhooks
+- **Polling-only mode**: Every 5 seconds (default) as the primary sync mechanism
-- Queries APIs for recently updated items
+- Queries APIs for recently updated items using checkpoint-based incremental fetching
-- Captures any events that webhooks might have missed
 - Updates cached mappings for tags and people
+- Configurable via `PERIODIC_BACKFILL_INTERVAL` environment variable

 ### ID-to-Name Mapping
 - Fetches all people and tags from Teamwork on startup